baihacker/main/docs/_posts/2025-06-19-Tuple_enumeration.md

 Memoization introduces challenges for parallelization due to potential data dependencies.
 If dependencies only exist on lexicographically smaller tuples ($t_2 < t_1$), we can process batches sequentially while parallelizing the computations *within* each batch.
 To avoid data races, each thread can maintain a local cache.
 Results from dependent computations are first checked in a shared, read-only cache of prior batches, and then in the thread's local cache.
 The local caches are then merged into the shared cache after the batch is complete.

 For more complex dependency patterns, threads can share a global cache.
 To manage concurrent writes, we can use an array of locks.
 When updating the value for $f(t_2)$, a thread acquires a lock based on its hash, for instance, $\text{hash}(t_2) \pmod P$, where $P$ is the number of locks and it is prime.
-It's assumed that the reading operation doesn't return partially update results.
+A lock is not required for a read operation if the read is atomic and cannot return partially written data.

 {% include mathjax.html %}